-John and I love the natural beauty of Florida, we enjoy the peacefulness of trail walking and seeing a bird or critter on one of our walks just gives us a big thrill and our visit to Myakka River State Park was an entire day of wildlife viewing thrills.
+John and I love Florida’s natural beauty; we enjoy the peacefulness of trail walking, and seeing a bird or critter on one of our walks just gives us a big thrill.
+Our visit to Myakka River State Park was an entire day of wildlife viewing thrills.

-We started out at the visitors center at the park entrance, which I highly recommend doing, as there you can learn a thing or two about the critters you can encounter in the park.
-You will more than likely encounter an alligator and if you are not familiar with them, then there are some good to know facts for you to learn.
-There is also a display of snakes you may encounter in the park and it is also a good idea to brush up on your snake identifying skills.
-Free brochures on wildlife identification, trail maps and other park information is also available in the visitor center.
+We started at the visitors center at the park entrance, which I highly recommend doing, as there you can learn a thing or two about the critters you can encounter in the park.
+You will more than likely encounter an alligator, and if you are not familiar with them, then there are some good to know facts for you to learn.
+There is also a display of snakes you may encounter in the park, and it is also a good idea to brush up on your snake identifying skills.
+Free brochures on wildlife identification, trail maps, and other park information are also available in the visitor center.

-After our tours we found our selves a bit hungry and stopped into the concession and gift shop building located by the boat tour.
-Very interesting concession menu choices that includes homemade gator stew!!
+We found ourselves a bit hungry after our tours and stopped into the concession and gift shop building located by the boat tour.
+The Concession had very interesting menu choices that include homemade gator stew!!

 Next up was the Birdwalk.
-There is a seven mile scenic drive through the park and the drive over to the birdwalk form the boat tour area was at least a few of those miles.
-But what a drive it was, as on our way we spotted all sorts of birds, gators and even some wild turkeys.
-Once at the birdwalk, we viewed a flock of White Pelican, Florida’s original snowbirds, as they flew in all the way from Canada, like they do each winter.
+There is a seven-mile scenic drive through the park, and the drive over to the bird walk from the boat tour area was at least a few of those miles.
+But what a drive it was, as on our way, we spotted all sorts of birds, gators, and even some wild turkeys.
+Once at the bird walk, we viewed a flock of White Pelican, Florida’s original snowbirds, as they flew in all the way from Canada, like they do each winter.

 So Much More To Do!!!

-John and I just couldn’t do it all in one day as this park is huge, over 37,00 acres to be exact and it has so much recreation and wildlife viewing available.
-There are 39 plus miles of hiking trails through wetlands, prairies, hammocks and along the river and seven miles of paved roads, with additional dirt roads for biking.
+John and I just couldn’t do it all in one day as this park is huge, over 37,00 acres to be exact, and it has so much recreation and wildlife viewing available.
+There are 39 plus miles of hiking trails through wetlands, prairies, hammocks, and along the river and seven miles of paved roads, with additional dirt roads for biking.
 Bike rentals are available at the concession area.
-Canoe or Kayak the Myakka river and adjoining lakes, bring your own or rent one at at the concession area.
-Have a picnic, tables with grills are located throughout the park.
-A picnic area complete with playground is located at the south picnic area and the Clay Gully area.
-If you like to fish there are 3 fishing areas, Fishermans loop, the waters located at the south picnic area, and at Clay Gully.
+Canoe or Kayak the Myakka river and adjoining lakes; bring your own or rent one at the concession area.
+Have a picnic; tables with grills are located throughout the park.
+A picnic area complete with a playground is located at the south picnic area and the Clay Gully area.
+If you like to fish, there are 3 fishing areas, Fishermans loop, the waters located at the south picnic area, and at Clay Gully.
 Note that a Florida Fresh Water Fishing License is required.

 RV’ing and Camping

-The park has three campgrounds and each site is equipped with 50 amp electrical service, water, a fire ring and picnic table.
-The sites in Palmetto Ridge also have sewer hook ups.
-A dump station is located near Old Prairie Campground and laundry facilities are available to all campers in Old Prairie and Palmetto Ridge Campgrounds.
+The park has three campgrounds, and each site is equipped with 50 amp electrical service, water, a fire ring, and a picnic table.
+The sites in Palmetto Ridge also have sewer hookups.
+A dump station is located near Old Prairie Campground, and laundry facilities are available to all campers in Old Prairie and Palmetto Ridge Campgrounds.
 All campsite areas have restroom facilities with hot showers nearby.
-As with all Florida State Parks, it is a good idea to reserve you campsite way in advance as they book up quickly.
+As with all Florida State Parks, it is a good idea to reserve your campsite way in advance as they book up quickly.
 Myakka River State Park Reservations

 There are also 6 primitive campsites located along the hiking trails and you must register at the Ranger Station upon arrival.

 6 Rustic log cabins are available with a minimum stay of 2 nights.
-These cabins were built in 1934 however, have been upgraded with some modern conveniences such as a bathroom with hot shower, microwave, small stove, refrigerator, small air conditioner and heater.
-Each cabin also has a fireplace however, firewood is not provided.
-They are moderately furnished with two double beds, sleeper sofa and dining table with chairs. cooking utensils and linens are provided.
-They do not have, phones, television or wifi.
+These cabins were built in 1934; however, they have been upgraded with some modern conveniences such as a bathroom with hot shower, microwave, small stove, refrigerator, small air conditioner, and heater.
+Each cabin also has a fireplace; however, firewood is not provided.
+They are moderately furnished with two double beds, a sleeper sofa, and a dining table with chairs.
+Cooking utensils and linens are provided.
+They do not have phones, television, or wifi.
 1 Cabin has been modified for people with limited mobility.
-The price per night is $70 and maximum occupancy is 6 people.
+The price per night is $70, and the maximum occupancy is 6 people.
 A few Important notes: Cabins book up quickly as there are only 6 of them and can be booked up to eleven months in advance.
 Cabins are in a wooded area that often floods during the summer rainy season.
 Pets are not permitted in cabins except for trained service dogs.
 To Book your cabin use this link: Myakka Log Cabins

 Location and Entrance Fee